pingidentity/pingfederate-go-client/configurationapi/docs/PolicyActionAggregation.md

 ### NewPolicyActionAggregation

-`func NewPolicyActionAggregation(type_ string, authenticationSelectorRef ResourceLink, authenticationSource AuthenticationSource, fragment ResourceLink, localIdentityRef ResourceLink, outboundAttributeMapping AttributeMapping, ) *PolicyActionAggregation`
+`func NewPolicyActionAggregation(type_ string, authenticationPolicyContractRef ResourceLink, attributeMapping AttributeMapping, authenticationSelectorRef ResourceLink, authenticationSource AuthenticationSource, fragment ResourceLink, localIdentityRef ResourceLink, outboundAttributeMapping AttributeMapping, ) *PolicyActionAggregation`

 NewPolicyActionAggregation instantiates a new PolicyActionAggregation object This constructor will assign default values to properties that have it defined,